 Several workshops are followed by small group video-conference conversations with fellow Ignatian Colleagues where participants can further appropriate the material in light of present realities while building collaborative relationships among participants across the AJCU network.
 Participants keep a journal to record their insights.

-Ignatius the Spiritual Administrator (June-July)
+Ignatius the Spiritual Leader (June-July)

 Learners explore some of basic details of the life of St. Ignatius Loyola as well as some of the foundational dynamics and themes of Ignatian spirituality, particularly as they may be applied to the work and leadership styles of faculty and administrators working in Jesuit higher education.